project-sunbird/sunbird-commons/ingredients/faqs/regenrol_upld_org.md

 **Uploading Organizations**

-1. Click Upload Organizations.
+1. Click **Upload Organizations**.
 The upload organizations page is displayed
 2. Download the csv file for reference
 3. You can add or upload details of up to 200 organizations at a time in one csv
-4. The OrgName column is mandatory.
+4. The **OrgName** column is mandatory.
 Enter organization name in this column
 5. Enter each organization’s name in a separate row
 6. Entering details in all other columns is optional